 Work on the south tower was completed in time for fall 2018 student move-in.
-Renovations of the north tower and the residence halls' common spaces began in fall 2018 and will be completed by fall 2019.
+Renovations of the north tower and the residence halls' common spaces were completed by fall 2019.

-The Karlgaard Towers Hall renovation project cost of $35,969,000 will be paid for entirely with student housing fees.
+The Karlgaard Towers Hall renovation project cost of $35,969,000 is being paid for entirely with student housing fees.